Place Viger

-The shifting of Montreal's commercial core to the north-west, and the onset of the economic depression of the 1930s, proved disastrous for Place Viger.
+The shifting of Montreal's commercial core to the northwest, and the onset of the economic depression of the 1930s, proved disastrous for Place Viger.
 The hotel closed in 1935.
-In 1951, the railway station was also closed, and the building was sold to the City of Montreal.
-The interiors were gutted and transformed into nondescript office space, and the building was renamed Édifice Jacques-Viger.
+In 1951, the railway station also closed, and the building was sold to the City of Montreal.
+The interiors were gutted and transformed into undistinguished office space, and the building was renamed Édifice Jacques-Viger.

 The Viger Square gardens were destroyed in the 1970s to allow for the construction of the Autoroute Ville-Marie highway.
 After the highway was completed, although a new Viger Square was created on the concrete deck covering the highway, it was poorly designed, desolate and underused, despite sculptural works by artists including Charles Daudelin.
 For decades, the old Place Viger station sat isolated and neglected, a striking historic building surrounded by parking lots and concrete.

 In 2003, the Commission scolaire de Montréal, the City of Montreal and the Quebec provincial government announced that Place Viger would house a new École des métiers du tourisme (a school of tourism).
 In 2004, the Borough of Ville-Marie announced that it would restore what remains of the nearby public gardens, by replacing much of the concrete in Viger Square with trees, paths and other soft landscaping.

 Place Viger was sold in 2005 to a developer who intended to convert the building to apartments and a new hotel.
 However, the developer suffered financial difficulties and finally resold the property in 2012.

 In May 2014, the new owner, real estate developer Jesta along with partners, announced a $250 million mixed-use redevelopment plan for the complex, including residential and office space.
-In September of that same year, software provider Lightspeed announced that it would be moving its Montreal offices to the Viger complex.
+In September of that same year, software provider Lightspeed announced it would be moving its Montreal offices to the Viger complex.
 Lightspeed moved into the Viger castle in April 2015.